rubenvoss/rhcsa/CHEATSHEET.md

 ## setgid
 1. chmod g+s /directory/ -> This means that all new files and subdirectories created within the current directory inherit the group ID of the directory, rather than the primary group ID of the user who created the file.

-## Change root pw on reboot:
-1. Interrupt reboot with e
-2. Add rd.break to end of line that starts with linux
-3. Ctrl+x to start with new parameters
-4. mount –o remount,rw /sysroot
-5. chroot /sysroot
-6. passwd root
-7. touch /.autorelabel

 ## yum
 1. yum config-manager --add-repo http://repo.com/repo -> add repo